-This cacao, as a special criollo heirloom bean, contains little to no caffeine, unlike many cacaos from South America and Africa.
+It contains a small amount of caffeine, unlike many cacaos from South America and Africa.

 The active compound of Cacao is theobromine, which is very similar to caffeine in that it energises and makes you more alert.
 It is a vasodilator, which opens the blood vessels and increases our heart rate as well as sending more oxygen through the body.